montekki/my_blog/content/posts/procedural-macros-rust.md

 and it can parse ``TokenStream`` into any type that implements ``syn::parse::Parse`` trait.
 * [``syn::DeriveInput``](https://docs.rs/syn/0.15.26/syn/struct.DeriveInput.html)
-is used to get the name of the identificator that is stored into variable ``name``
+is used to get the name of the identifier stored into variable ``name``
 * ``name`` variable is substituted in the contents of the ``quote!`` macro to get the final implementation of the ``HelloMacro`` trait.